fhunleth/nerves_ev3_example/README.md

   6. Put the MicroSD card in the EV3 and power off the EV3
   7. Watch the display.
 It should eventually show an IP address.
-  8. On your computer, run `iex --cookie democookie --sname me --remsh ev3@nerves-129d` to connect.
+  8. On your computer, run `iex --cookie democookie --sname me --remsh ev3@nerves-129d` to connect (replace the `129d` part with your ev3's id.
+It will be on the display).
 If your router doesn't supply local DNS, you'll need to add `nerves-129d` to your `/etc/hosts`.

 Once you connect, you'll want to do stuff with Lego sensors and motors that you